ipadkid358/FlexToTheos/readMe.md

 Enter a number and get a Theos project.
 Fairly straight forward CLI

 TODOs:
- - Option to name "Sandbox" directory
- - Support for Swift apps
+ - Support for Swift methods
- - Option to only create Tweak.xm
+ - Option to only create Tweak.xm (and copy to clipboard?)
- - Option to force `dylib`/`plist`/`bundleID`/`name` names

 Compile: `make; cp .theos/obj/debug/ftt .`